|Store Name:||Tektronix Company Surplus Store|

 Refer back, once again, to the first interior picture.
 See the shelving racks in the right portion of the shot, against the back wall?
 Those are the 'Hold' shelves where you can park your purchases until you're ready to check out.
 As I've mentioned before, the shoppers are very well behaved, and will respect your pile if you respect theirs.
 Your item might get nudged, or stared it (sometimes enviously), but it is not likely to be disturbed.

-With that said, I will add that Tek Surplus, like Boeing Surplus, is the type of store where if you see something you even THINK might be interesting or useful to you, GRAB IT AND STICK IT IMMEDIATELY ON THE 'HOLD' SHELF and inspect or test it later!
+With that said, I will add that Tek Surplus is the type of store where if you see something you even THINK might be interesting or useful to you, GRAB IT AND STICK IT IMMEDIATELY ON THE 'HOLD' SHELF and inspect or test it later!
 I absolutely guarantee that you will have some "Frell, I missed out!" moments if you don't do this.

 THE BAD NEWS...